 The Program is available to households with income at or below 225% of the federal poverty guidelines.
 Customers who receive Federal Supplemental Security Income ("SSI"), Home Energy Assistance ("HEAP"), Universal Service Fund ("USF"), Lifeline, Pharmaceutical Assistance to the Aged and Disabled ("PAAD"), Temporary Assistance to Needy Families ("TANF"), or Section 8 Housing also may be eligible.
+The program is also requesting that customers who receive USF rate payer funded subsidies automatically be enrolled into the Comfort Partners Program or a WAP program for an audit.
+Having customers receive this information, and ultimately engage with an energy saving implementation services program, will not only directly benefit the customer, the energy savings will help to reduce costs to our rate payers as well.

-A participant must be a customer of record with a separately metered electric or gas account, and live in a single-family or multi-family building; the residence must be their primary home.
-Customers who heat with fuel oil are eligible for Comfort Partners baseload measures and will also be referred to the Department of Community Affairs' Weatherization Assistance Program ("WAP") for other services as needed.
+A participant must be a customer of record with a separately metered electric or natural gas account and live in a single-family or multi-family residential building with 1-14 units; the residence must be their primary home.
+Customers who heat with fuel oil will be referred to the Department of Community Affairs' Weatherization Assistance Program ("WAP") for services in conjunction with a verbal agreement between Comfort Partners and WAP.
 Customers, who heat with fuel oil where WAP cannot reasonably provide critical services, such as repairing or replacing oil fired heating systems, will be considered for conversion to natural gas by Comfort Partners.
-In addition, customers who receive natural gas service from an investor-owned New Jersey natural gas utility, and who receive electric service from a municipal electric company will also be eligible for Comfort Partners services.
-Ineligible customers will be referred to WAP or Home Performance with Energy Star ("HPWES") for services.
+In addition, customers who receive natural gas service from an investor-owned New Jersey natural gas utility, and who receive electric service from a municipal electric company will also be eligible for Comfort Ineligible customers will be referred to WAP or Home Partners services.
+Performance with Energy Star ("HPWES") for services.
 Referrals will be made between Comfort Partners and WAP for measures not performed by either entity, i.e. WAP may refer customers to Comfort Partners for evaluation of central air conditioning and freezer replacements.